 Methods

 This section presents the methods used to obtain individual vehicle trajectories from traffic in the State College Road network, analyze the traffic trajectories to determine friction utilization, and map the locations of large friction utilization to its geolocation in the road network.
-Section A presents the State College OSM Road network used for a network traffic simulation, which is designed and managed by Dr. Ilgin Guler and her research team at the Pennsylvania State University; this section also discusses data management.
+Section A presents the State College OSM (Open Street Map) Road network used for a network traffic simulation, which is designed and managed by Dr. Ilgin Guler and her research team at the Pennsylvania State University; this section also discusses data management.
 Section B discusses post-processing and analysis of the traffic simulation data to determine friction utilization.
 Finally, Section C introduces the process to map friction demand to its geolocation.